 See what I mean?
 There is so much involved in creating a menu!

 My advice is to start simple.
 Start with your espresso basics: espresso, macchiato, cortado, cappuccino, and latte.
-Then, maybe add a few different teas, bottles of water, and cold brew or iced coffee.
+Then, maybe add a few different teas, bottles of water, and a cold brew or iced coffee.
 As your business gets rolling, see what customers want.
 Are you seeing a lot of people asking for an orange juice they can take with them to work?
-Maybe your shop is by a yoga studio and your customers are asking for kombucha.
-If you start with the basics and add on as you see what’s being requested, it’ll take a weight off your shoulders and the guests will see you’re listening to their wants and needs.

 When it comes to vendors, the biggest advice you’ll hear is to go local.
-If you choose a vendor that is local to where your shop will be, many of your guests will already be familiar and most likely fans of the vendor you choose.
-Plus, small businesses supporting small businesses?
+If you choose a vendor that is local to where your shop will be, many of your guests will already be familiar with and most likely fans of the vendor you choose.
+Plus, are small businesses supporting small businesses?
 Guests LOVE that kind of stuff.

 One of the biggest avenues for vendors in independent coffee shops is pastries.
 To me, this sounds like another reason to go out trying different donuts and muffins.
 Score!
 When partnering with a vendor, you’ll be asking questions about their wholesale prices, their delivery schedules and policies, and even asking about gluten-free and vegan options.
-Be sure to ask as many questions and try as many products as possible.
-Again, start simple and see what kind of coffee and food options your regulars would like to see added to your pastry menu.

 Laws & Regulations

 Before opening up shop you’ll want to research the taxes, codes, and regulations in the neighborhood you chose.
-This can drastically change in numbers and what is required before opening up depending upon where your shop will be location down to the block it’s on so when doing your research be as specific as possible.
-For example, Minneapolis doesn’t allow outside food or beverage in coffee shops yet, but people can bring their dogs inside.
-Yet Saint Paul, the other of the Twin Cities, is the opposite with their health code; outside food and beverage is okay, but dogs must be service animals.
-Again, look as specifically as you can for the location of your shop.
-Remember that the people who determine if your shop is up to code want you to be successful.
-Just follow the tasks needed to check off their boxes and you’ll be good to go.
+This can drastically change in numbers and what is required before opening up depending upon where your shop will be located down to the block it’s on so when doing your research be as specific as possible.

 Staff

 Who you hire can make or break your business.
-Make sure your baristas get all the required training needed to be successful, whether that’s milk steaming training (yes, that’s a thing), the history of coffee, training different brewing methods, etc. Teaching latte art can give your baristas something fun to practice during down time and at the same time end up impressing your guests.
-Seriously, I’ve seen people buy a latte to literally just take a photo of it!
+Make sure your baristas get all the required training needed to be successful, whether that’s milk steaming training (yes, that’s a thing), the history of coffee, training in different brewing methods, etc.

 When hiring, remember that experience matters but trainability and personality can go very far.
 Your staff are some of the first people your guests will interact with before they start their day.
 Hence, you want to make sure your staff is happy, taken care of, and, in turn, can take care of your customers.